pygmt.Figure.directional_rose

 If set to

-True, defaults to level 1.box (
+True, defaults to level 1.labels (

 Box|bool, default:False) – Draw a background box behind the directional rose.
 If set toTrue, a simple rectangular box is drawn using MAP_FRAME_PEN.
-To customize the box appearance, pass apygmt.params.Boxobject to control style, fill, pen, and other box properties.{perspective}
+To customize the box appearance, pass apygmt.params.Boxobject to control style, fill, pen, and other box properties.verbose (bool or str) – Select verbosity level [Full usage].

 Examples

->>> import pygmt >>> fig = pygmt.Figure() >>> fig.basemap(region=[0, 80, -30, 30], projection="M10c", frame=True) >>> fig.directional_rose(position=(10, 10), position_type="mapcoords") >>> fig.show()
+>>> import pygmt >>> fig = pygmt.Figure() >>> fig.basemap(region=[0, 80, 0, 30], projection="M10c", frame=True) >>> fig.directional_rose() >>> fig.show()